David Shub

-David Shub (1887 – 1973) was a social democrat arrested for activity in the 1905 Russian revolution and exiled to Siberia in 1906 and escaped to the United States in 1908.
+David Shub (דוד שוב, Давид Натанович Шуб) (13 September 1887 – 27 May 1973) was a Russian-born Jewish-American social democratic activist, journalist, and historian.

-In 1930 he wrote the lead article on Stalin, probably the first authoritative profile to appear in the American press, for the New York Times magazine (22 March 1930).

-His 1948 biography of Lenin has been reprinted over sixteen times, described as "indispensable to the student of contemporary history, of russia, and of social revolution".
+In 1930 he wrote the lead article on Stalin, probably the first authoritative profile to appear in the American press, for The New York Times Magazine (22 March 1930).
+His 1948 biography of Lenin has been reprinted over sixteen times, described as "indispensable to the student of contemporary history, of Russia, and of social revolution."

-During his exile, he remained in close contact with leading figures of the Russian Revolutionary movement, including Bolsheviks, Lenin, Trotsky, and Bukharin, and also liberals and socialists such as Kerensky, Pavel Milyukov, Chernov, Catherine Breshkovsky, and others.

 Biography

+Early years

+David Shub was born and educated in Potov, Vilna district, Russian Empire, today part of Belarus.
+He became political during his school years, joining an illegal social democratic circle associated with the Bund called Shkola borbu [School of Struggle] while a student in gymnasium.
+In 1903 he joined the Russian Social Democratic Labour Party (RSDLP).

-David Shub was born and educated in Russia.
-In 1904-1905 he lived in London, Paris, and Geneva, where he often met with leaders of the Social Democratic Party, both Menshevik and Bolshevik, including Lenin, Georgi Plekhanov, Pavel Axelrod, Vera Zasulich, Alexander Bogdanov, Anatoly Lunacharsky, Vladimir Bonch-Bruyevich, Julius Martov, Alexander Potresov, and Dan.
+Shub lived in emigation from 1904 to 1905, making his home in London, Paris, and Geneva.
+There he made the acquaintance of other members of the anti-tsarist revolutionary movement, including Georgi Plekhanov, Pavel Axelrod, Vera Zasulich, Alexander Bogdanov, Vladimir Lenin, Anatoly Lunacharsky, Vladimir Bonch-Bruyevich, Iulii Martov, Alexander Potresov, and Fyodor Dan.

+With the eruption of the Russian Revolution of 1905, Shub made his way home to Russia, arriving in September of that year.
+He was an active participant in the revolutionary movement until his arrest by the tsarist secret police late in 1906.
+He was sentenced to a term of exile in Siberia, from which he escaped in 1907, emigrating this time to America.

+Life in America

+Shub arrived in the United States in 1908.

-David was an editor of "The Jewish Daily Forward" for 45 years, joining the editing board in 1924.
+Shub was an editor of the Jewish Daily Forward for 45 years, joining the editing board in 1924.
 He wrote and solicited articles about the international Socialist movement.

-He retired in 1969, though he continued to contribute articles in Yiddish and Russian in other publications for the rest of his life.
+Shub retired in 1969, though he continued to contribute articles in Yiddish and Russian in other publications for the rest of his life.

+Death and legacy

-He died May 27th, 1973, in a Miami Beach hospital from complications following a series of heart attacks.
-He was survived by a daughter, Mona (a social worker), with whom he lived; a son Anatole Shub, editor of Radio Free Europe, and three grandchildren.
+He died on May 27, 1973, in a Miami Beach hospital from complications following a series of heart attacks.
+He was survived by a daughter, Mona (a social worker), with whom he lived; a son Anatole Shub, editor of Radio Free Europe; a daughter-in-law, Elizabeth Shub, writer, editor, and translator; and three grandchildren.

-Biography of Lenin

-Essentials of Leninism

-As an appendix to his biography, Shub compiled a distillation of Leninist ideology in Lenin's own words.
-Although he abhorred its ideology and Praxis (process), Shub felt that Leninism was self-refuting.
-The best way to undermine the project, therefore, was to allow Lenin to speak for himself.